Frequently Asked Questions

-Our older students participate in the Catholic Athletic Association (Twin Cities) for basketball and baseball.
+Our older students participate in the Catholic Athletic Association (Twin Cities) for volleyball, cross-country, basketball and baseball.
 Our students also participate in Somerset’s many community coordinated athletic programs for all age levels: soccer, basketball, wrestling, football, hockey, and baseball.

 Hill-Murray High School provides optional instrument and band instruction for students grades 4-8 right here at St. Anne School!

 We’re not Catholic.
 How much time is spent teaching the Catholic religion?

 Please know that families of all faiths are welcome at St. Anne's!
 The explanation that follows will attempt to answer this question in a concise manner, but if you have any additional questions and/or would like more explanation, please do not hesitate to contact us.

 Spiritual instruction and development permeates the entire school program.
 Starting in pre-k, all students learn how much God loves them.
 They also learn that our response to that love is to do our best and to help others.

 Explicit instruction takes place four days a week in the classroom with the “Blessed Are We” curriculum.
 Each Wednesday, the school celebrates the Mass with the St. Anne community.
 We also pray the Rosary twice a year and the middle school students attend Adoration monthly.